exakat/php-dictionary/dictionary/typed-constant.ini.rst

 Typed constant may also be useful when the static expression uses conditions or global constants.

-Typed constants were introduced in PHP 8.3.
+Typed constants were introduced in version 8.3.
 They are optional.

 .. code-block:: php